GC-LSTM: Graph Convolution Embedded LSTM for Dynamic Link Prediction: Experiments

-In summary, although some methods have superior performance in the statistical metric AUC, they are not satisfactory in terms of Error Rate and wrong predict many invalid links.
-But in most real-world scenarios, we may only care whether the most important links are predicted correctly.
-Therefore, we further evaluated the predictive performance of all models on a particularly important part of the link.
+In summary, although some methods have superior performance in the statistical metrics AUC or GMAUC, they are not satisfactory in terms of ER and predict many wrong invalid links.
+In some real-world scenarios, we may focus more on whether the most important links are predicted correctly.
+Therefore, we further evaluate the performance of all models on some important links.
 Here, we use two metrics to measure the importance of each link: degree centrality (DC) and edge intermediate centrality (EBC).
-At the beginning, the central DC is to measure the importance of the node according to the number of neighbors.
-In this paper, we use the sum of the degree centrality of two nodes to measure the importance of the link.
-In this paper, we select the top 10\% important links based on DC and EBC, then we calculate the predicted Error Rate for these important links.
-The results are shown in TABLE \ref{table4}.
-In most cases, our GC-LSTM model has the lowest Error Rate on all four data sets, both for short-term and long-term prediction.
-This further proves that our GC-LSTM model still performs very well in predicting the important links.
-Furthermore, comparing the results of TABLE \ref{table3} and TABLE \ref{table4}, we find that the Error Rate on the top 10\% of the important links is much smaller than the Error Rate on all links.
-This shows that the prediction performance on those important links of our model are better than the prediction performance on unimportant links.
+DC is generally used to measure the node's importance according to the number of neighbors.
+In this paper, we use the sum of the two nodes' DC to measure the importance of the link between them.
+We select the top 10\% important links based on DC and EBC, and then calculate the ER for these important links, as shown in TABLE \ref{table4}.
+In most cases, our GC-LSTM model has the lowest ER on all data sets for short-term and long-term prediction.
+This validates that our GC-LSTM model still performs quite well in predicting the important links.
+Furthermore, comparing the results of TABLE \ref{table3} and TABLE \ref{table4}, we find that the ER on the top 10\% important links is much smaller than that on all links.
+This indicates that the performance of our model on those important links are better than those on less important ones.